Estonian Drone Defence Network – Fortisky

 - 3D models and drawings,

-- and a patent application filed, giving primary legal protection throughout Europe.
+- and a patent application filed, which provides initial legal protection across Europe.

-We have discussed the solution with structural engineers and worked out how the safety net will fit into different building types without spoiling the architecture or the cityscape.
+We have discussed the solution with structural engineers and worked out how the protective net can be fitted to different types of buildings without spoiling the architecture or the cityscape.

-The next step is to build a working prototype and test it in a real environment.
+The next step is to build a working prototype and test it in a real-world environment.

 To do this, we need funding to cover: